srdjan/Mix/docs/utility-functions.md

 ## Pattern Matching

-The utility functions use Mix's custom `match` function for pattern matching, which provides several benefits:
+The utility functions use Mixon's custom `match` function for pattern matching, which provides several benefits:

 1. **Type Safety**: Pattern matching with exhaustiveness checking ensures all cases are handled
 2. **Readability**: Clear, declarative code that's easier to understand